-I feel very honoured and privileged to be the Headteacher of Lord Grey School, as I know that it is a very caring, inclusive and supportive school, which has high expectations for students.
+I feel very honoured and privileged to be the Principal of Lord Grey Academy, as I know that it is a very caring, inclusive and supportive school, which has high expectations for students.
 It is an exciting, vibrant and compassionate school and there is a genuine concern to treat everyone as an individual.
 I believe in high standards of academic achievement, alongside a firmly held belief that school should be fun and exciting, and I know that the staff share this vision for the school.

 Ofsted have graded the school to be Good, Grade 2.
 Our Sixth Form is firmly “good” and well established, with a rich and diverse curriculum offer.
 We have a profile of improving exam results.
 As public exams get harder, so we encourage our students to ‘dig deep’, to build resilience and develop a ‘growth mindset’ that is open to challenge, curiosity, striving and self-development.

-We are committed, as a staff, to creating a calm, supportive, caring and respectful ethos which will enable all students to make the most of the opportunities presented here.
+We are committed, as staff, to creating a calm, supportive, caring and respectful ethos which will enable all students to make the most of the opportunities presented here.
 This ethos will underpin our learning and enable students to make excellent progress and achieve high levels of attainment.
 We hope that we can work in partnership with all stakeholders to move the school forward even more.
 In particular we hope that the students develop a sense of ‘ownership’ and get involved in planning the future of their school.